Lee is a registered osteopath with a Masters degree from the British School of Osteopathy and is a member of the Institute of Osteopathy.

 Lee believes that many people can benefit from osteopathy.
 In helping with their recovery from injury and alleviating their aches and pains, his aim is to restore health to his patients and enable them continue to do the things in life that they love.

 Lee treats a variety of injuries and problems in people of all ages.
 Lee uses a wide range of techniques in his treatments, including some ‘cranial’ techniques.
 Lee is also qualified to use acupuncture (or ‘dry needling’) which can be very effective in treating certain types of condition.

 Although Lee treats all types of problems in people of all ages, he has a particular interest in the treatment of issues relating to sports injuries.
+Lee works with Chatteris Town F.C. helping keep their players on the pitch.
+Lee enjoys playing football himself and is also a keen golfer.
 Having always enjoyed sport and fitness and also having previously worked in an office environment, he is able to understand and empathise with how postural issues at work, as well as periods of daily inactivity followed by intensive extra-curricular activity, can lead to back-pain and other related physical problems.